Settlement talks collapse in lawsuit to protect Botanic Garden, developer pushes for dismissal

 A four-month statute of limitations for adding respondents to the lawsuit has run out — so it’s too late for Boyd, who is acting pro se as her own lawyer, to add CP VI to the parties being sued.

-Attorney Melanie Wiener of Abrams Fensterman, who represents Cornell, argued it’s wrong to include her client in the litigation because Cornell sold 40 Crown St. to CP VI in 2018 while the rezoning process was underway, and is therefore not involved in the property’s development.
+Attorney Melanie Wiener of Abrams Fensterman, who represents Cornell, argued it’s wrong to include her client in the litigation because Cornell sold 40 Crown St. to CP VI in 2018 while the rezoning process was underway, and it is therefore not involved in the property’s development.

 Boyd countered that Cornell did the rezoning application work — and that work is the focus of her legal case.